movementlabsxyz/MIP/MIP/mip-37/README.md

 3. **`acceptingEpoch`**

 Votes are counted in the current `acceptingEpoch`.
-If there are enough commitments for a `superBlockId` the superBlock height receives a postconfirmation status.
+If there are enough commitments for a `superBlockId` the superBlock height receives a Postconfirmation status.

 ```solidity
 ??? relevant code